How to fix a dead lawn

 Fixing a lawn that looks worn out after a harsh winter or drought-stricken summer can seem like a a huge chore.
 However, you will be delighted to hear that if you keep reading, you will find some expert advice and helpful tips on how to fix a dead lawn, and bring it back to life in no time!

 So, how do you fix a dead lawn?

-There are a few reasons why your lawn might look a bit dreary and under the weather, and knowing how to fix a dead lawn will get it looking great again!
+There are a few reasons why your lawn might look a bit dreary and under the weather, and knowing how to fix a dead lawn will make it look great again!
 But the reasons your lawn is in poor health usually fall into a few common areas.
 And repairing these problems comes down to a few easy tasks that anyone can carry out, such as overseeding with some fresh grass seed or adding nutritious lawn food.

 Treat your lawn to some fresh seed

 Overseeding is often a solution that gets overlooked when a garden lawn is looking worse for wear, which is a bit ironic since it is often wear a tear that makes your garden look dead.
 Busy lawns with kids and pets running around and maybe family gatherings and BBQs in better weather – this all adds up and leaves your lawn looking used!
 But thankfully, this is not hard to fix.
 You simply need to pick your seed of choice and then evenly scatter it over the areas that need some TLC!

 Give your dead lawn some lawn food